March 28, 2024

 From Inside Marine, Issue M59 | FEB/MAR 2024

 Singapore-based Sea Forrest has a clear focus – to help decarbonise the maritime industry.
-CEO & Founder George LEE, COO Captain Kevin WONG and CTO Dr TAN Wei Kiong explained more to Romana MOARES.
+CEO & Founder George LEE explained more to Romana MOARES.

 Sea Forrest stands as a pioneer in Singapore’s maritime industry decarbonisation efforts, specialising in energy management solutions through marine electric and hybrid propulsion, marine charging, and energy storage systems.
 Sea Forrest not only designs and assembles these systems but also provides comprehensive energy management solutions, encompassing software and in-house programming.